Fiat S.p.A.: Trucks and buses

 Fiat Industrial Vehicles (Fiat Veicoli Industriali) was Fiat's truck and bus division.
 It was created in 1903 with the launch of the 24HP model.
 By 1908 the company produced around 120 trucks, and by the end of 1918 production had grown to 17,000.

 The operation closed in 1974 when Fiat created Iveco with OM, Lancia, Magirus and Unic.

 Iveco was demerged into Fiat Industrial at the beginning of 2011.

 Commercial vehicles

-On 17 April 2007 Fiat Automobiles' light commercial vehicle unit Fiat Veicoli Commerciali was rebranded as Fiat Professional.
+On 17 April 2007 Fiat Automobiles' light commercial vehicle unit Fiat Light Commercial Vehicles (Fiat Veicoli Commerciali) was rebranded as Fiat Professional.
 Some of Fiat's light commercial vehicle products include the Fiat Ducato, Fiat Scudo and Fiat Doblò Cargo.

 Agricultural and construction equipment

 For Fiat branded Agricultural & Construction equipments from 1917 to 1991, see Fiat Trattori and from 1992 to 2014, see CNH Global.

 Components

-The major Italian component maker Magneti Marelli is owned by Fiat, and it in turn owns other brands such as AL-Automotive Lighting, Carello, Cromodora, Cofap, Ergom Automotive, Jaeger, Mako Elektrik, Paraflu, Seima, Siem SpA, Solex, Veglia Borletti, Vitaloni and Weber.
+The major Italian component maker Magneti Marelli was owned by Fiat from 1967 to 2018, and it in turn owns other brands such as AL-Automotive Lighting, Carello, Cromodora, Cofap, Ergom Automotive, Jaeger, Mako Elektrik, Paraflu, Seima, Siem SpA, Solex, Veglia Borletti, Vitaloni and Weber.